ykoh2-appdev/bootstrap-levels/app/views/instructions/other_buttons.md

 Great!
 Now we have a nice style rule that we can use to make things look like buttons.
-We'll use this rule on `<a>` and `<button>` elements, usually, not `<span>`s; since those are the two elements that users click on.
+We'll usually use this rule on `<a>` and `<button>` elements, since those are the two elements that users traditionally click on.

 Move your style rule into `public/css/my_styles.css`, and then add: